 For years, I did the routine of collecting charges and paying the monthly bill.
 After years of purchase-pay rinse and repeat, I had a good credit score waiting for me when I started to care about personal finances.

 A while ago, I had a small, unfortunate mishap with my credit score.

-I check my credit score monthly like the curious frugnalista that I am.
-It was during one of this routine checkups that I experienced a surprise like the old fork in the light socket trick – my score drop from 816 to 782.
+I check my credit score monthly like the curious frugalista I am.
+It was during one of these routine checkups that I experienced a surprise like a fork in the light socket trick – my score dropped from 816 to 782.

 As I started untangling the mystery mishap, I realized it was self-inflicted.

 I was trying out a new method of auto-playing credit card bills.
 Mortgage, utilities, phone, internet are all automated, so I tried out autopay for credit cards too.
 Unfortunately, during this trial run, my utilization got higher than my normal 1%.

 The next clue was a hard credit check from our mortgage refinance.
 Mr. BuLL and I wanted to lock in a 2.25% interest rate.
 It was worth the paperwork hassle and credit score decrease because more money is being dumped towards principal versus interest.

 The mortgage-free goal felt so much closer.

 I thought that those were the big reasons for my credit score’s fall from grace, but Afro Penny dug deeper and added another piece to the mystery – a new line of credit was opened.